Recovery FAQs

 If the mitigation work is not completed, a notice will remain on your property LIM.

-Will there be assistance available if I cannot live in my property while construction takes place.
-For example, can I use part of the grant to pay for temporary accommodation costs?
+Can I use part of the grant to pay for temporary accommodation costs?

 No. The grants don’t cover temporary accommodation if you need to move out of your home while the construction work is being done.
 The Category 2P homeowner handbook outlines what the grants do and don’t cover.

 There may be other options that will be effective at reducing the risk to a tolerable level, other than mitigations recommended by Auckland Council.
-If a different option is identified by your engineer, you can still apply for a grant to design and build those works, provided it meets the feasibility criteria (i.e. will be effective at reducing the risk, is expected to cost not more than 25% of the CV, and can reasonable be delivered within 2 years).
+If a different option is identified by your engineer, you can still apply for a grant to design and build those works, provided it meets the feasibility criteria (i.e. will be effective at reducing the risk, is expected to cost no more than 25% of the CV, and can reasonable be delivered within 2 years).

 Does “the mitigations need to be able to be completed within two years” mean I have two years to complete the works, or that works that take longer than two years are not considered feasible?